LLNL/FPChecker/README.md

 [![Build Status](https://travis-ci.org/LLNL/FPChecker.svg?branch=master)](https://travis-ci.org/LLNL/FPChecker)

-**FPChecker** (or Floating-Point Checker) is a framework to detect floating-point exceptions in CUDA.
-It is designed as a Clang/LLVM extension that instruments CUDA code to catch floating-point exceptions at runtime.
+**FPChecker** (Floating-Point Checker) is a framework to detect floating-point exceptional computations in CUDA.
+It is designed as a Clang/LLVM extension that instruments CUDA code to catch the result of floating-point exceptions (e.g., NaN and INF) at runtime.

 ## Detectable Errors and Warnings
 FPChecker detects floating-point computations that produce:
 - Overflows: +INF and -INF values
 - Underflows: subnormal (or denormalized) values
-- NANs:  coming, for example, from 0.0/0.0
+- NANs:  e.g., from 0.0/0.0

 When at least one of the threads in a CUDA grid produces any of the above cases, an error report is generated.

-FPChecker also generates **warning reports** for computations that are close to become overflows or underflows, i.e., `x%` from the limits of normal values, where `x` is configurable.
+FPChecker can also generate **warning reports** for computations that are close to become overflows or underflows, i.e., `x%` from the limits of normal values, where `x` is configurable.

 # Getting Started

 ## How to Use FPChecker

 FPChecker instruments the CUDA application code.
-This instrumentation can be executed via the *clang* frontend, or via the *llvm* intermediate representation.
-We call these two ways of using FPChecker the **Clang version** and the **LLVM version**, respectively.
+This instrumentation can be executed by one of three ways:
+- **FPChecker front-end version**: this version uses a basic front-end that instruments assigments only (e.g., `x[i] = a + b ...;`) and it has no dependencies on clang/LLVM.
+While this version is work in progress (see the liimtations), it is able to instrument 99% of HPC codes and can catch most errors.

-The **Clang version** instruments the source code of the application using a clang plugin.
-The instrumentation changes every expression `E` that evaluates to a floating-point value, to `_FPC_CHECK_(E)`.
+- **Clang front-end version**: this version instruments the application's source code using a clang plugin.
 After theses transformations are performed, the code can be compiled with nvcc.

-The **LLVM version** on the other hand, performs instrumentation in the LLVM compiler itself (in the intermediate representation, or IR).

-Both versions have advantages and disadvantages:
-- **Clang version**: the final code can be compiled with nvcc; however, this version can be slower than the LLVM version and requires a two-pass compilation process (i.e., first instrument using clang and then compile/link with nvcc).
-- **LLVM version**: it is faster than the Clang version as code instrumented *after* optimizations are applied; however, it requires the application to be  compiled completely using clang (clang does not support the same functionality than nvcc, and some CUDA applications cannot be compiled with clang).
+- **LLVM middle-end version**: this version performs instrumentation in the LLVM compiler intermediate representation (IR).
+It requires the CUDA application to be fully compiled with clang/LLVM.

 ## Building
 You can build using `cmake`: